 Modern broadcasters are now able to use the Ethernet networks instead of SDI to transport video signals.
 Tempted by greater capacity, enhanced flexibility, higher quality and lower cost compared to the expensive SDI infrastructure, broadcasters making the change get great benefits.
 However, it does not take long before the management of these IP video signals becomes challenging, and it only becomes harder once volumes increase.

 Cinegy Route provides the ability to register and secure the details of all of these incoming signals inside the Cinegy Route Directory Service.
-Once registered, it becomes easy to a deal with a huge number of incoming SD, HD and 4K network streams and satellite feeds simultaneously from client stations around the network – users can just browse through an organised tree of sources, preview them, and map these sources to ‘virtual’ destinations, in a manner familiar to anyone that ever worked with SDI routers.
+Once registered, it becomes easy to deal with a huge number of incoming SD, HD and 4K network streams and satellite feeds simultaneously from client stations around the network – users can just browse through an organised tree of sources, preview them, and map these sources to ‘virtual’ destinations, in a manner familiar to anyone that ever worked with SDI routers.

 Various pieces of Cinegy software make up components in a typical IP infrastructure environment, allowing users to control, transmit and receive transport stream data over an Ethernet network.